-- Final amendments are made in June for increases in appropriations to prevent budget overruns and reductions in expenses put into place by the administration.
-The largest adjustment for the year was replacement of entry doors to the school building. - The final budget for the General Fund anticipated the fund balance to be 40% of General Fund expenditures and transfers the actual results equaled 59%.
+- Changes made in the fall to account for the new grants and carryover funds of prior year grants. - Final amendments are made in June for increases in appropriations to prevent budget overruns and reductions in expenditure put into place by the administration. - The final budget for the General Fund anticipated the fund balance to be 11.06% of General Fund expenditures and transfers the actual results equaled 16.10%. - The decrease in the General Fund fund balance was due to costs associated with the District's new facility, which is planned to be open in January 2023.